South Korea: Military

 From time to time, South Korea has sent its troops overseas to assist American forces.
-It has participated in most major conflicts that the United States has been involved in the past 50 years.
+It has participated in most major conflicts that the United States has been involved in over the past 50 years.
 South Korea dispatched 325,517 troops to fight in the Vietnam War, with a peak strength of 50,000.
 In 2004, South Korea sent 3,300 troops of the Zaytun Division to help rebuilding in northern Iraq, and was the third largest contributor in the coalition forces after the U.S. and Britain.
 Beginning in 2001, South Korea had deployed 24,000 troops in the Middle East region to support the war on terror.